aridiosilva/DesignPrinciplesAndPatterns/README.md

 # (GoF) P1 - Finding Appropriate Objects

 Object-oriented programs are made up of objects.
 An **object** packages both data and the procedures that operate on that data.
 The procedures are typically called methods or **operations**.
-An object performs an operation when it receives a **request** (or message) from a client.

-- **Requests** are the only way to get an object to execute an operation.
-- **Operations** are the only way to change an object's internal data (state).
+An object performs an operation when it receives a **request** (or message) from a client. **Requests** are the only way to get an object to execute an operation. **Operations** are the only way to change an object's internal data (state).
 Because of these restrictions, the **object's internal state** is said to be **encapsulated**; it cannot be accessed directly, and its representation is invisible from outside the object.

 The hard part about object-oriented design is **decomposing a system into objects**.
-The task is difficult because many factors come into play:
+The task is difficult because many factors come into play: *encapsulation,  granularity, dependency, flexibility, performance, evolution, reusability, and  on and on*.

-- encapsulation,
-- granularity,
-- dependency,
-- flexibility,
-- performance,
-- evolution,
-- reusability, and
-- on and on.

 They all influence the **decomposition**, often in conflicting ways.

 Object-oriented design methodologies favor many different approaches: